tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 octameres and the two turns are sealed off by an H1 molecule.
 Chromatin lacking H1 has a **beads-on-a-string** appearance in which DNA enters and leaves the nucleosomes at random places.
 H1 of one nucleosome can interact with H1 of the neighbouring nucleosomes resulting in the further folding of the fibre.
 The chromatin fiber in interphase nuclei and mitotic chromosomes have a diameter that vary between 200-300 nm and represents inactive chromatin.
 30 nm fibre arises from the folding of nucleosome, chains into a **solenoid** structure having six nucleosomes per turn.
 This structure is stabilized by interaction between different H1 molecules.
 DNA is a solenoid and packed about 40 folds.
 The hierarchical nature of chromosome structure is illustrated in **(Fig. 5.3)**.
 Additional set of proteins are required for packing of chromatin at higher level and are referred to as non-histone chromosomal proteins (NHC).
 In a typical nucleus, some regions of chromatin are loosely packed (lightly stained) and are referred to as euchromatin.
 The chromatin that is tightly packed (stained darkly) is called heterochromatin.
 Euchromatin is transcriptionally active and heterochromatin is transcriptionally inactive.

-**5.8 DNA Replication** Replication of DNA takes place during the
+## DNA Replication

-S phase of cell cycle.
+Replication of DNA takes place during the S phase of cell cycle.
 During replication, each DNA molecule gives rise to two DNA strands, identical to each other as well as to the parent strand.
 Three hypotheses of DNA replication have been proposed.
 They are conservative replication, dispersive replication, and semi- conservative replication.

 In conservative replication, the original double helix serves as a template.
 The original molecule is preserved intact and an entirely new double stranded molecule is synthesized.
 In dispersive replication, the original molecule is broken into fragments and each fragment